mehioitani/HTML-CSS-Git-Exercise/week-2/18-git-merge/readme.md

   red_links
 ```

-This means that you are currently editing the `orange_links` branch.
+This means that you are currently editing the `orange_links` branch..

 Now edit the `style.css` file and change the colour of the links in your messages to `orangered`.
 Check to see if the links have changed colour.
 If they have, then add and commit your changes.